linode/docs/docs/guides/uptime/logs/how-to-use-fluentd-and-loki-to-access-service-logs/index.md

     ![The Add New Connections page in the Connections section of Grafana's left-side menu.](Grafana-Connections-Add-New-Connections-Menu.png)

-### Fluentd
+## Fluentd Installation

 Fluentd gathers log instances via Fluentd and plugins.
-This example uses a Ruby gem version of Fluentd.
-The commands below install the build tools, Ruby and its development libraries, and finally, Fluentd:
+This example uses a Ruby gem version of Fluentd onto a Nanode.
+The commands below install the build tools, Ruby and its development libraries, and Fluentd:

 1. Update and upgrade the Ubuntu system, then restart the Nanode: